robcole-dev/Cadius-Gaming/README.md

  - A staff list so users can see who the staff are

 ## UX
 The UX has a space style theme, which is consistent through the site.
-It has a custom made planet in the background with community logo in front.
+It has a custom-made planet in the background with community logo in front.
 Hover over navigation with changes colour from white to blue.

 ### Colour Scheme
-The Colour scheme used for this site is a mixture of Black, White, Light blue and dark blue.
+The Colour scheme used for this site is a mixture of Black, White, Light Blue and Dark Blue.
 These colours compliment the planet that sits in the background.

 ![Colour swatch](documentation/readme/colour-swatch.png)

 ### Typography
-On the site i have used 2 fonts found on Google fonts.
+On the site I have used 2 fonts found on Google fonts.
 I have also used Font Awesome for the social icons in the footer.

 Links to the fonts used: